Single Day-ahead Coupling (SDAC)

 SDAC is an initiative between the Nominated Electricity Market Operators (NEMOs) and Transmission System Operators (TSOs) which – in the framework of CACM implementation – enables cross-border trading across Europe via implicit auctions for delivery of power for the following day.

 Significant progress has been achieved in the establishment of a pan-European Single Day-Ahead Coupling in recent years, thanks to early implementation initiatives and pilot projects.
 SDAC relies on the Price Coupling of Regions (PCR) solution developed by a group of power exchanges.
-At this stage, the SDAC is in an interim phase during which two parallel market couplings co-exist, i.e., the Multi Regional Coupling (MRC) and the 4M Market Coupling (4M MC).
-These couplings are considered on an equal basis as jointly forming, for this interim period, the Single Day-Ahead Coupling in implementation of CACM.
-In the enduring stage MRC and 4M MC shall be coupled.
+Following an interim phase during which two parallel market couplings co-existed, i.e., the Multi Regional Coupling (MRC) and the 4M Market Coupling (4M MC) on an equal basis jointly forming the Single Day-Ahead Coupling in implementation of CACM, since 17 June 2021 one single coupling is in place.

 SDAC geographical scope and extensions